Poverty, Privilege, and Power

 - Point out that in Canada people who live in poverty are more likely to be Aboriginal people, queer and trans people, persons with disabilities, recent immigrants and refugees, single mothers and single senior women.

-- Exit slip: What is the relationship between privilege and poverty?
+- Exit Ticket: What is the relationship between privilege and poverty?
 How can we address the needs of those most likely to be living in poverty?

 Part 4: Poverty Reduction